Murasajo/jochatbotapp/README.md

 We are constantly updating the chatbot's knowledge base to ensure that it is providing the most accurate and up-to-date information possible.
 This chatbot is also available 24/7, so visitors can access information whenever it is convenient for them.

 We believe that this chatbot will greatly enhance the user experience on our website and make it easier for visitors to find the information they need.
 We hope that you find it helpful and we would appreciate your feedback.

+This section should list all the packages and frameworks used to develop the chatbot

+*Python
+*Flask
+*Pytorch
+*Gunicorn
+*Flask SQL Alchemy
+*Language Detect/Detect lang
+*NLTK
+*Numpy
+*Psycopg2

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 * You shouldn't be doing the same tasks over and over like creating a README from scratch